SkittlePox/skittlepox.github.io/_pages/publications.md

 {% include base_path %}

+**B.A.
+Spiegel**, Z. Yang, W. Jurayj, K. Ta, S. Tellex, and G.D.
+Konidaris.
+Informing Reinforcement Learning Agents by Grounding Natural Language to Markov Decision Processes.
+In submission.

 R. Ma, L. Lam, **B.A.
-Spiegel**, A. Ganeshan, R. Patel, B. Abbatematteo, D. Paulius, S. Tellex, G. Konidaris, “Skill Generalization With Verbs” in _International Conference for Intelligent Robots and Systems (IROS) 2023_, Accepted. <u><a href="https://cs.brown.edu/~gdk/pubs/skillgen_verbs.pdf">Paper Link</a>.</u>
+Spiegel**, A. Ganeshan, R. Patel, B. Abbatematteo, D.P.
+Paulius, S. Tellex, and G.D.
+Konidaris.
+Skill Generalization With Verbs, in _Proceedings of the 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems_, October 2023. <u><a href="https://cs.brown.edu/~gdk/pubs/skillgen_verbs.pdf">Paper Link</a>.</u>

 **B.A.
-Spiegel***, R. Rodriguez-Sanchez*, J. Wang, R. Patel, G.D.
+Spiegel\***, R. Rodriguez-Sanchez\*, J. Wang, R. Patel, G.D.
 Konidaris, and S. Tellex.
 RLang: A Declarative Language for Describing Partial World Knowledge to Reinforcement Learning Agents.
 In _Proceedings of the Fortieth International Conference on Machine Learning_, July 2023. <u><a href="https://benjaminaspiegel.com/files/RLang_ICML2023__With_Objects_.pdf">Paper Link</a>.</u>

 **B.A.
 Spiegel**, G.D.
 Konidaris.
 Guided Policy Search for Parameterized Skills using Adverbs.
 In the _Interactive Learning with Implicit Human Feedback Workshop_ at ICML 2023. <u><a href="https://benjaminaspiegel.com/files/Adverbs_ICML_Workshop.pdf">Paper Link</a>.</u>